 - Reimbursement for HIPAA proceedings

 - Travel expense reimbursement

-- Crisis management public relations consultant fees
+- Fees for crisis management public relations consultants

 What Is Not Covered by Medical Malpractice Insurance?

 When thinking about what medical malpractice insurance covers, you also must consider what it doesn’t.
 Policies typically list types of actions or complaints they don’t cover (called “exclusions”), so it’s important to read through them when comparing policies.
 The most common exclusions are sexual misconduct, intentional or criminal acts, acts outside the scope of your license, and cybersecurity breaches.

 1. Sexual Misconduct